MaxJakaria/iot_app/README.md

 This Flutter app helps you manage medicine reminders.
 It follows Clean Architecture and SOLID principles for maintainability and scalability.
 The app uses the BLoC pattern (`flutter_bloc`) for state management and `get_it` for dependency injection.

+**Now, medicine reminders are uploaded to Firebase Cloud Firestore using Clean Architecture.**
+All Firestore logic is abstracted away from the UI and handled through the data source and repository layers for better maintainability and testability.

 When you add a reminder, the app:

 - Sends the reminder to an ESP32 IoT device over WiFi via HTTP POST.